1BE6-ankit/DebateTimer/README.md

 # DebateTimer
-Timer for Debates where the Timer can be displayed in multiple computers(projectors) and the quiz master can control the timer from another computer
+Timer for Debates where the Timer can be displayed in multiple computers(projectors) and the quiz master can control the timer from another computer.

-This is a great app that runs on the browser.
-It can be very useful for debates where a timer is to be displayed in multiple positions.
-Different screens or projectors can be placed where the timer is to be displayed and the admin(Quiz-Master) can control the items to be displayed on the screen (Name, For/Against).
+This is very useful for debates where a timer is to be displayed in multiple screens or projectors.
+The admin(Quiz-Master) controls the items to be displayed on the screen (Name, For/Against) and the information is synced accross the connected computers on LAN where the timer together with the player name and motion to the debate is displayed.

 ####This app requires PHP and a browser :)
 First the quiz-master loads _DebateTimer/admin.php_ in his/her computer which.
 The admin page looks like this: